 Keeping Up With Your Medical Records

-It is a hard decision choosing to move on to another doctor when things are not going anywhere with the current doctors.
-But there are times when it is necessary to try somebody else’s approach at managing your chronic migraine.
+It is a hard decision to choose to move on to another doctor when things are not going anywhere with the current doctors.
+But there are times when it is necessary to try somebody else’s approach to managing your chronic migraine.
 I discussed moving on from your doctor in the article Firing Your Doctor.
 An important step in the process of moving on to a new doctor is maintaining your medical records.

 When I decide to leave an office, I make sure to request my own personal copy of my medical records.
-Sometimes this does require a fee, but to me it is well worth it.
-Doctor offices will transfer your records to a new office for you free of charge, but I believe it is still important to acquire a copy for your own records.
+Sometimes this does require a fee, but to me, it is well worth it.
+Doctors' offices will transfer your records to a new office for you free of charge, but I believe it is still important to acquire a copy for your own records.

 Why do I want my own record binder?